Ernest12287/HTD-V1/README.md

 # Host TalkDrove (HTD-V1)

-Host TalkDrove is a Node.js application that provides a web interface for hosting and managing bots.
+Host TalkDrove is a Node.js application that provides a complete web interface for hosting and managing WhatsApp bots.
 It offers authentication, dashboard views, admin and moderator tools, deployment helpers and wallet features.
-The project uses Express for the HTTP server, EJS for templating and MySQL for persistence.
+The project uses **Express** for the HTTP server, **EJS** for templating and **MySQL** for persistence.

+## About

+The system is designed around a coin based economy.
+Users can deploy premium bot templates to Heroku with a few clicks, claim free coins daily and purchase additional coins to unlock more deployments or buy full Heroku accounts.
+Administrators can manage the available bots, Heroku API keys and user accounts while moderators review bot reports or deposit requests.
+A built in support ticket system provides customer help straight from the dashboard.

 ## Features